 Also known as top-level domains (TLDs), domain extensions are used to categorize websites by type, location or business model.
+They're also used to communicate with the Domain Name System to deliver web content to web pages through their IP address and a web server.
 Out of the thousands of domain extensions available on the web, the most common ones are .org, .com and .net.
 In order to choose which one is right for you, you’ll first need to learn what they stand for and understand their strengths, weaknesses, and differences.

 What does .com mean?

 The .com top-level domain is, by far, the most popular extension, and thus the one with the highest value for professional websites.
 While it was originally conceived to host commercial websites, nowadays its use has extended to any type of site, despite the long list of alternatives devised for other purposes.

 Ever since the phrase “dot-com” was used to describe the rise and subsequent fall of online start-ups in the ‘90s, this domain extension has become synonymous with the internet.
 As of today, 48% of global websites use a .com TLD and consumers perceive it as the de facto default extension for web addresses.
 This means that not only is .com much easier for your audience to remember, but also that they might actually type in the wrong URL if you’re using a different extension.